 Flywheel is $28 a month and worth every penny, even for a business on a budget.
 The user interface is the simplest of all the WordPress hosts out there (along with my favorite theme!), at least the ones that I’ve seen and I have seen quite a few.
 They do daily backups of your site and if your site is ever hacked or infected, they will clean your site for free.
 (Squarespace is also a great option for websites!)

-Next we have Dubsado, which is $25 a month.
+Next we have Honeybook, which is $25 a month.

-Dubsado is the platform I use to manage all of my clients and communications.
-Dubsado lets me send contracts, invoices, questionnaires to all my clients in one single platform, so once again – great for a business on a budget.
+Honeybook is the platform I use to manage all of my clients and communications.
+Honeybook lets me send contracts, invoices, questionnaires to all my clients in one single platform, so once again – great for a business on a budget.
 It really streamlines everything for me, which is why I decided to start using it last year.

 Then we have SmarterQueue, and this is $20 a month.